savoygrizzly/dimrill/README.md

 ]
 ```

-If we wished to pass `req.body` to Dimrill we could also implement a condition like so:
+If we passed `req.body` to Dimrill we could also implement a condition like so:

 ```json
 [